Here are the members of Congress who asked Trump for a pardon after January 6

 The Pennsylvania Republican had actually introduced Mr Trump to Mr Clark, who encouraged the president to sack the then-acting attorney general, Jeffrey Rosen, and install him atop the DOJ so he could pressure state legislatures to overturn election results in their states based on claims of fraud which the department had already debunked.

-One of the former officials who participated in the meeting, former acting deputy attorney general Richard Donoghue, described how he and the other justice department leaders told Mr Trump they would resign if he made Mr Clark — an environmental law specialist with no experience as a trial lawyer or prosecutor — their boss.
+One of the former officials who participated in the meeting, former acting deputy attorney general Richard Donoghue, described to the hearing how he and the other DOJ leaders told Mr Trump they would resign if he made Mr Clark – an environmental law specialist with no experience as a trial lawyer or prosecutor – their boss.

 Mr Donoghue said he then told the president he would “lose [his] entire department leadership” if he went through with Mr Clark’s plan.